Recipe Credit: Darshana Muzumdar

 - 1 tbsp groundnut oil

 Clean the spinach by separating the stems from the leaves.
 Wash both separately.
 Chop the spinach leaves fine and the stems into 2-inch pieces.
 Put the stems in a pot, add the jaggery and half a cup of water and cook on medium heat till half done (about 3-5 minutes).
 Add the chopped leaves and continue simmering until the leaves are well cooked.
 (This cooked spinach can be ground if desired.
 In that case there is no need to chop it first.)
 Grind freshly grated coconut, rice, tamarind and red chillies till fine.
-Add the ground masala to the spinach and add enough water to bring it to a soup consistency.
+Add the ground masala to the spinach and add enough water to bring it to a thick soup like consistency.
 Heat oil in an iron ladle and add the chopped or crushed garlic cloves stirring constantly till they’re light brown.
 Take care not to let the garlic burn as it does very fast.
 Add the garlic to the cooked spinach and stir well.
 Serve hot.

 For the Whole-Food Plant-Based (WFPB) version: